How to Get Mold Out of Clothes (and When They’re Not Safe to Keep)

 If your mold plate shows five or more colonies (dots), repeat step two but also add 1/2 cup of distilled vinegar and Borax as instructed on the box.
 If possible, dry your clothes in the sun, otherwise the dryer will do.
 You may retest with a mold plate after this step.
 Dr. Dennis suggests if the garment still has more than four colonies, you dispose of the item.

-If you have had toxic mold exposure or are recovering from mold sickness, anything more than four colonies on your mold plate after going through the above steps are a sign you may want to get rid of the garment.
+Should you throw out moldy clothes?
+If you have had toxic mold exposure or are recovering from mold sickness, anything more than four colonies on your mold plate after going through the above steps are a sign you may want to throw out moldy clothes.
 Some people can handle mold exposure better than others.
 If you have a T Cell defect as described by Dr. Dennis in our PBS interview, or you have the MTHFR mutation, more than four dots or “colonies” on your mold test plate may cause health problems for you.

 Below is a photo of my favorite jean jacket.
 I wanted to test the state of my clothes after we found a small water leak in our home.
 I tapped my jacket with the mold test plate before I washed it with the antifungal laundry additive and after I washed it with the natural antifungal.
 Below are the results of both petri dishes or “mold plates.”